ArJoy605/Documentation/RH124doc/Ch09_Control_Services_and_Daemons.md

-# RH124 Revision Notebook: Chapter 9 - Control Services and Daemons

-This notebook summarizes Chapter 9 of the Red Hat System Administration I (RH124) course, based on Red Hat Enterprise Linux (RHEL) 9/10.
-It focuses on controlling services and daemons using `systemd`, with detailed explanations, commands, expanded practical examples, common pitfalls, best practices, and revision exercises for effective learning and real-world application.

-## Chapter 9: Control Services and Daemons
+# Chapter 9: Control Services and Daemons

-### Key Concepts
+## Key Concepts

 - **Services and Daemons**:
   - A **service** is a managed program, typically running in the background (e.g., `sshd` for SSH, `httpd` for web server).